-40. In assessing the effects of extending the LDRZ to encompass an 855m portion of the subject site, the relevant policies and objectives contained within Chapters 3 (Strategic Direction), Chapter 4 (Urban Development) and Chapter 7 (Low Density Residential Zone) of the PDP have been taken into consideration.
-These matters are addressed within the assessment below.
+43. In assessing the effects of extending the LDRZ to align with the cadastral boundaries of the subject site, the relevant policies and objectives contained within Chapters 3 (Strategic Direction), Chapter 4 (Urban Development), Chapter 6 (Landscapes) and Chapter 7 (Low Density Residential Zone) of the PDP have been taken into consideration.
+Reference is also made to the assessment matters contained within Part 21.7.1 of the PDP for activities located within an ONL.
+These matters are addressed below.